-March 26, 2021
+March 25, 2022

-NOTICE OF ANNUAL AND MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held at the Company's Edmundston, New Brunswick, New Brunswick office, located at 365 Canada Road, Edmundston, New Brunswick, E3V 1W2, on May 6, 2021 at 2:00 p.m.
-(Atlantic time) for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held as a virtual meeting on May 5, 2022 at 11:00 a.m.
+(Eastern time) for the following purposes:

-- 1. to receive the annual report of the Corporation and the consolidated financial statements of the Corporation for the year ended December 31, 2020 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors: - 3. to elect directors of the Corporation; and - 4. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the annual report of the Corporation and the consolidated financial statements of the Corporation for the year ended December 31, 2021 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors; - 3. to elect directors of the Corporation; and - 4. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.